AlexVerrico/Octoprint-Display-ETA/README.md

 # OctoPrint-Display-ETA

 Display estimated time of finish for current print (Estimated Time of Arrival).
+Day of finish is displayed only when current print not finish today.

 ![alt text](./extras/img/screenshot.png)